Amsterdam's Complete Cocktail Bar list

 This bar is strictly for the late-late bar flies.
 Opening at midnight, and weekends until 6 am (!) it is sure to create some of the best memories, if you can still remember them.

-This long-running speakeasy bar has won many many accolades, and i seen by many as part of the must-see bars of the city.
+This long-running speakeasy bar has won many many accolades, and as seen by many, as part of the must-see bars of the city.
 Notoriously hard to get into, make sure to reserve on the same day via text.

 A real "bartenders' bar" this bar is seemingly always in the centre of the action.
 With a good selection of booze, and some banging tunes, it is a bit of a chameleon changing from relaxed drinking early in the evening to all-out madness late at night.